aplsup/react-nested-select/README.md

 # react-nested-select

-A multi-level select with built with simplicity in mind.
+A multi-level select built with simplicity in mind.